mccurdyc/www/content/photos/2022-04-sf-soma-west.md

 {{< simple-gallery >}}

-It wasn't until I returned from SF and looked at the photos that had been taken in interval mode that something captured my eye, the sticker or stencil grafitti of the "three-faced woman" at the top of the pole behind me.
+It wasn't until I returned from SF and looked at the photos that had been taken in interval mode that something captured my eye, the sticker or stencil graffiti of the "three-faced woman" at the top of the pole behind me.
 At first, I didn't see the three faces!
 I thought it was just grafitti of a woman and wasn't until I looked much closer that I saw just how cool this was.